-June 2022 – Interns will receive a complimentary invitation to attend an online tailored course of CFMA’s to help orient them to construction finance topics.
-We hope to have an intern social outing at the conclusion of this seminar!
+June 2023 – Interns will receive a complimentary invitation to attend an online course, CFM Academy, to help orient them to construction finance topics.
 This program also includes a one year student membership to CFMA!

-Mid-summer chapter social event – Depending on current guidelines, interns will receive a complimentary invitation to the chapter’s mid-summer social event.
+Mid-summer chapter social event – Interns will receive a complimentary invitation to the chapter’s mid-summer social event.
 We encourage the employer to also send a representative to accompany the intern.

-Mid-summer site visits – Depending on current guidelines, members of the CFMA Intern Committee will visit each employer to present a framed award, take pictures for purposes of posting on the CFMA Chicago website, and meet with the intern and others from the organization.
+Mid-summer site visits – Members of the CFMA Intern Committee will visit each employer to present a framed award, take pictures for purposes of posting on the CFMA Chicago website, and meet with the intern and others from the organization.

 CFMA Annual Golf Outing – Participating employers are recognized and checks are handed out (assuming all requirements were met by both the employer and the intern – see item above).
-The intern will be offered a complimentary invitation to the golf outing dinner.
 Proceeds from the outing are used to fund the Accounting Intern Program.

-Fall 2022– For any participating employers whose interns did not depart in time to receive their award at the golf outing they will receive their check at the fall chapter meeting.
+Fall 2023– For any participating employers whose intern did not depart in time to receive their award at the golf outing they will receive their check at a fall chapter meeting.

 Guidelines and Requirements: